open-toolchain/ccloud-functions-nodejs-toolchain/README.md

 </p>

-# Create a serverless Node.js application
+# Develop a Cloud Functions Node.js application

 This repository includes toolchain code to deploy a serverless Backend-for-Frontend (BFF) application that uses Node.js and IBM Cloud Functions.
 Cloud Functions supplies basic Create, Read, Update, and Delete operations in a serverless environment.
 These functions can be mapped to an API gateway and then integrated into an iOS app; for example, to enable persistence of data into a Cloudant NoSQL Database or any other NoSQL database.